New Job Anxiety: 15 Proven Tips to Overcome First Day Nerves

 Make a good first impression

-First impressions are everything.
-If you consider when there were new people joining your old company after you had started, what were the first things you noticed about them?
 Was it how they interacted in meetings?
 Was it how they talked too much and seemed too assertive, or was it how they thoughtfully added to conversations and tried to help solve problems from the get-go?

 One of the things to remember in making a good first impression is leaving some of your prior experiences at the door.
+Well, sort of.
+Keep your experiences because thats how you grow professionally.
+But I would personally limit “at my old company, I did xyz”.
+I think that gets old pretty quickly.

-Picture how comfortable you felt at your last job after 5-6 months
+Picture how comfortable you felt at your last job after 5-6 months in

 After five to six months at your old job, did you already feel like a veteran?
 Were you actually already a veteran because so many new people had joined the company since you were hired, and they just assumed you’d been there since the beginning of time?